 Interview - Screenwriter Tim O'Rawe

-Tim O'Rawe wrote the Action Screenplay Competition winning screening, GOLDEN YEARS: When time-traveling Special-Forces seize Fort Knox in 1939, an average Joe must stop them in order to save the gold and rescue the woman he loves.
+Tim O'Rawe wrote the Action Screenplay Competition winning screenplay, GOLDEN YEARS: When time-traveling Special-Forces seize Fort Knox in 1939, an average Joe must stop them in order to save the gold and rescue the woman he loves.

 We spoke with Tim about his background as a screenwriter leading up to the win.